isayahc/Gemini-Hackathon/docs/ideas.md

 ---
 ## Idea 2

-Creating an application where a user can input:
+### Overview
+An AI asistant that helps you buy cost efficieve items at the grocery store while helping avoid harmful products

+### Problem Statement
+When shopping for food it is always difficult to determine what items contain harmful products.
+In addition it could time consuming to determine what recipes you can make with items you don't often purchase.

+### Inputs
- - a receipt from a store and it generates:
+- a receipt from a store -> Type: Bytes
-- a picture of item(s)
+- a picture of item(s) -> Type: Bytes
     - using the multimodal capabilities to find item

+### Outputs
-- the ingredients in the food items
+- the ingredients in the food item(s)
 - informs the user if any of the food items contain unhealth ingredients
    - suggests healthier alternatives
-- suggests recipes based on the receipt
+- suggests recipes based on input
    - calculates the nutrition per serving of suggested recipe